Summer Program in Costa Rica

 OTS is committed to providing opportunities to all eligible students interested in participating in our programs.
 We make scholarship applications available to students upon acceptance into an OTS program and offer limited funding on a rolling basis.
 Applicants attending institutions that are members of the OTS consortium colleges and universities have priority, but all qualified applications will be considered.
 We have dedicated a substantial amount of funding to provide partial scholarships to students who need financial support.
 APPLY EARLY!!!

-We will make the application available prior to the summer in which you wish to participate.Apply Now
+We will make the application available two semesters prior to the summer in which you wish to participate.Apply Now

 We have a rolling admissions policy, so we will review your application as soon as you complete it.
 This means that the program may fill BEFORE the application deadline.
 APPLY EARLY!

-To participate in the Summer program, you must apply no later than March 1.
+To participate in the summer program, you must apply no later than March 1.
+If you are interested in a summer for which the deadline has passed, please contact us for availability at email@example.com

 Accommodations & Meals